cloudflare/workers-docs/content/templates/_index.md

   <h2 style="padding-bottom: 20px">Featured Projects</h2>
   {{< featured_boilerplates >}}

 The gallery is actively growing.
-The [template creator](https://github.com/victoriabernard92/workers-template-creator) allows you to share templates.
-Host a public repo, and then run `wrangler generate https://github.com/<your-repo>`.
+The <a href="https://github.com/victoriabernard92/workers-template-creator">template creator</a> allows you to share templates.
+Host a public repo, and then run <code>wrangler generate https://github.com/<your-repo></code>.

-For archived recipes, see [the old docs](https://developers.cloudflare.com/workers/recipes/).
+For archived recipes, see <a href="https://developers.cloudflare.com/workers/recipes/">the old docs</a>.

 </div>